Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 An OFS-heavy IPO means Walmart is reducing its stake - not that Flipkart is raising fresh capital.
 Fresh issue proceeds go to the company for growth.
 OFS proceeds go to the selling shareholder.

-If the IPO is structured primarily as OFS (which multiple reports suggest), retail investors should think carefully about what they are buying: a piece of a business that the controlling shareholder is partially monetising, at a valuation that Walmart itself agreed to over two years ago.
+If the IPO is structured primarily as OFS (which multiple reports suggest), retail investors should think carefully about what they are buying: exposure to a business the controlling shareholder is partially monetising, at a valuation that Walmart itself agreed to over two years ago.

 That is not inherently bad - but it is different from a fresh-capital growth story.